Colombia Geisha Coffee Edwin Noreña

 The Puracé and Sotará volcanoes here enrich the soil with sulfur.
 Sulfur interacts with the sugars in the beans and creates a caramel, honey, and apple aroma and flavor in the coffee grown here.

 Cauca is home to many micro-lots and nano-lots that are unique to the many cloud forests that exist there.
-The region is a heterogeneous, mountainous place and the smallholder farms here tend to produce one-of-a-kind coffees produced at different times of the year in different places.
+The region is a heterogeneous, mountainous place and the smallholder farms here tend to produce unique coffees at different times of the year in different places.

 Colombia geisha coffee beans for sale.
 Wilton Benitez coffee.
 Gesha coffee bean.